trueagi-io/hyperon-pln/metta/synthesis/README.md

 Contains a number of experiments to implement program synthesis, and thus by extension reasoning, in MeTTa.

-- `synthesize-via-type-checking.metta`: that experiment implements a
+- `synthesize-via-type-checking.metta`: experiment to implement a
   synthesizer from scratch attempting to use the type checker to check the validity of combinations.
 It fails because the type checker is static.

-- `synthesize-via-superpose.metta`: that experiment is similar to `synthesize-via-type-checking.metta` but is simplified by using superposition.
+- `synthesize-via-superpose.metta`: experiment similar to
+  `synthesize-via-type-checking.metta` but simplified by using superposition.
 It fails for the same reason.

-- `unify-via-let.metta`: that experiment demonstrates that fully fledged syntactic unification can be achieved with the `let*` operator.
+- `unify-via-let.metta`: experiment to demonstrate that full syntactic unification can be achieved with the `let` operator.

+- `unify-via-case.metta`: same as `unify-via-let.metta` but it uses
+  `case` instead of `let`.

 - `non-determinism.metta`: experiment with non-determinism.

-- `synthesize-via-let.metta`: that experiment demonstrates that program synthesis can be achieved by combining unification, via `let*`, and non-determinism.
+- `synthesize-via-let.metta`: experiment to demonstrate that program synthesis can be achieved by combining unification via `let` and non-determinism.

 - `synthesize-via-let-test.metta`: contains a dozen+ tests of program